LaravelDevBose/tenants/README.md

-# Tenant Managment System
+# Tenant Management System
-this is simple Tenant management System only one Admin And sub admin can use this project
+This is simple Tenant management System only one Admin And sub admin can use this project

 #Features: